Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 A key exchange protocol that defines how to derive authenticated keying material, with rapid key refreshment.

 Stub Multicast Routing.
-SMR allows the ASA to function as a stub router.
+SMR allows the adaptive security appliance to function as a stub router.
 A stub router is a device that acts as an IGMP proxy agent.
 IGMP is used to dynamically register specific hosts in a multicast group on a particular LAN with a multicast router.
 Multicast routers route multicast data transmissions to hosts that are registered to receive specific multimedia or other broadcasts.
 A stub router forwards IGMP messages between hosts and MC routers.

 Simple Mail Transfer Protocol.
 SMTP is an Internet protocol that supports email services.